Metamorphosis (EP)

-Metamorphosis is the first EP by Norwegian experimental electronica band Ulver.
+Metamorphosis is the first EP by Norwegian experimental electronic band Ulver.
 Written and produced by Kristoffer Rygg and Tore Ylwizaker, the EP was issued on 27 September 1999 via Jester Records.
 The EP showcased Ulver's new electronic musical direction that would become more readily apparent on the album Perdition City.

 In the sleeve notes to Metamorphosis, the group declared:

 Ulver is obviously not a black metal band and does not wish to be stigmatized as such.
 We acknowledge the relation of part I & III of the Trilogie (Bergtatt & Nattens Madrigal) to this culture, but stress that these endeavours were written as stepping stones rather than conclusions.
 We are proud of our former instincts, but wish to liken our association with said genre to that of the snake with Eve.
 An incentive to further frolic only.
 If this discourages you in any way, please have the courtesy to refrain from voicing superficial remarks regarding our music and/or personae.
 We are as unknown to you as we always were.